geoking1907/nft-maker/README.md

 After that, you need to add your images to the images.py file.

 ## Rarity
-If you don't need images with different rarity, in the creator.py file, remove the weights=(...) attribute from random.choices.
+If you don't need images with different rarity, in the creator.py file, remove `the weights=(...)` attribute from `random.choices`.
-If you need images with different rarity, in the creator.py file add the weights=(...) attribute to random.choices, in which you specify the frequency of receiving each image (you need to specify the frequency in the order in which you specified the images in the images.py file)
+If you need images with different rarity, in the creator.py file add the `weights=(...)` attribute to `random.choices`, in which you specify the frequency of receiving each image (you need to specify the frequency in the order in which you specified the images in the images.py file)